BlessonDuraiseelan/Restaurant-Recommender/README.md

 Then we clean the obtained data and apply weighted ratings that will be used for recommendation.
 The app will be recommended on the Ratings and also the provision of website of the hotel is also available for the user.
 Streamlit was used to build the app with the help of Python.
 The app was deployed on the web with the help of Heroku.
+There will be feature of top restaurant and the availbale restaurants.

 ![7](https://user-images.githubusercontent.com/76935226/140601078-836cfbc2-f77f-4839-8c88-cfb8ba9546bd.jpg)
 ![140600193-88639597-52de-4dce-ba6a-06b80cbe94f2](https://user-images.githubusercontent.com/76935226/140600966-59ca4379-bcc5-427f-a6f3-6ca112496850.jpg)